Low-carb diet and intermittent fasting

 If you’re doing intermittent fasting to help you manage your blood sugar and protect against type 2 diabetes, again, eating low carb can support that by encouraging food choices during your eating window that support stable blood sugar levels.

-What are the benefits of going low carb on an intermittent fasting diet?
+What are the benefits of going low carb on an intermittent fasting schedule?

-Apart from the possibility of enhanced results, as we’ve already seen, going low carb on an intermittent fasting diet can be beneficial in other ways too.
+Apart from the possibility of enhanced results, as we’ve already seen, going low carb on an intermittent fasting schedule can be beneficial in other ways, too.

 Reducing appetite